its-hazratbilal/android-ai-kit/README.md

 ---

-Built with ❤️ using Kotlin, Jetpack Compose, and llama.cpp
+Built with ❤️ using Kotlin, Coroutines, and llama.cpp